 Pecém - Brazil

+The Industrial Area has some of the main manufacturing units in northeast Brazil.
+Secondly Port of Pecém has a world-class offshore terminal, which handled more than 22 million tons in 2021.
 The port complex also has an Export Processing Zone (ZPE), an area with attractive tax incentives for companies which focus on exporting.

 A key part of the Complex, the Port of Pecém, with its deep natural depth, was designed as an offshore port, incorporating the most modern measures in terms of safety for ports of this type and guaranteeing the necessary space for future long-term expansions.
 The Port started its operations in 2002.

 There are three piers in its infrastructure, one for dry bulk, another for liquid bulk and the third serving as a Terminal for Multiple Use (TMUT).
 Combined with its strong competitive potential, this makes the Port of Pecém a consolidated hub and distributor of cargo for the major international markets.

 In 2021, the Port of Pecém reached the mark of 22.4 million tons handled, thus becoming the second largest port terminal in northeast Brazil in terms of cargo handling.
 Due to the growth of the national and international economy and related market demand, Porto do Pecém expects to increase productivity to 45 million tons in 2030.

 The Pecém Complex covers over 17,000 hectares, with a complete infrastructure for the installation of new enterprises.
 More than 20 companies from various segments currentlyoperate in the Complex, generating employment and income in the region.

 The Industrial Area of Pecém Complex has a qualified workforce and excellent infrastructure, providing state and federal road access as well as a rail link, all connected to one of the fastest growing ports in Brazil.